-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer or a smaller reporting company.
-See definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act (Check one): Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ⊠ State the aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the registrant's most recently completed second fiscal quarter: As of November 24, 2015 the aggregate market value of the registrant's voting and non-voting common equity held by non-affiliates of the registrant was \$7,440,653 based upon the closing sale price of the common stock as reported by the OTCQX.US.
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes $\ \square$ No $\ \boxtimes$

+State the aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the registrant's most recently completed second fiscal quarter: As of November 24, 2016 the aggregate market value of the registrant's voting and non-voting common equity held by non-affiliates of the registrant was \$7,440,653 based upon the closing sale price of the common stock as reported by the OTCQX.US.
 For purposes of this calculation, shares of common stock held by executive officers, directors and holders of greater than 10% of the registrant's outstanding common stock are assumed to be affiliates of the registrant.
-This determination of affiliate status is not necessarily a conclusive determination for other purposes The number of shares of the Registrant's common stock outstanding as of November 30, 2015 was 41,368,015.
-DOCUMENTS INCORPORATED BY REFERENCE Portions of our Definitive Proxy Statement to be filed with the Securities and Exchange Commission pursuant to Regulation 14A in connection with the 2016 Annual General Meeting of Stockholders are incorporated by reference to Part III of this Annual Report on Form 10-K.
+This determination of affiliate status is not necessarily a conclusive determination for other purposes.

+The number of shares of the Registrant's common stock outstanding as of December 12, 2016 was 44,941,532.

+DOCUMENTS INCORPORATED BY REFERENCE

+Portions of our Definitive Proxy Statement to be filed with the Securities and Exchange Commission pursuant to Regulation 14A in connection with the 2017 Annual General Meeting of Stockholders are incorporated by reference to Part III of this Annual Report on Form 10-K.